 Projects that are added to the TIP for funding and implementation must be consistent with the region's long range transportation plan (LRTP).
 The Long-Range Plan provides the foundation for almost all regionally significant transportation projects within the MTPO area.
 Recommended projects within The LRTP are typically segmented into chronological phases, beginning with existing plus committed projects (E + C).
 Then prioritized projects are grouped into those "first choice" projects that can be developed within the next 5 to 10 years (or possibly sooner).
-The consistency between the LRP and the TIP occurs when LRTP projects that are recommended for immediate implementation (next 1 to 4 years) are drawn from these "first choice" projects.
+The consistency between the LRP and the TIP occurs when LRTP projects that are recommended for immediate implementation (next 1 to 4 years) are drawn from these "first choice" projects that are found in the LRTP.
+In essence the LRTP's first priorities provide the recommendations for TIP projects.